 Alas, I found her under the bed.
 Cause of death was a mystery.
 Other than being wet, there was no sign of any wound or broken bones, not even her neck.
 She was just dead.
 She had to have crawled there on her own, because Sam was too big to fit under the bed.
 I suspected at some point, however, he had put his mouth on her, perhaps to try and bring her to me.
 She may have had a heart attack or a problem related to giving birth.
 I will never know and only hope it was a better death than drowning in formaldehyde.

 The episode was life changing.
 Although I liked science, I opted for Latin to avoid having to kill and cut on animals.
 The following year, I required major surgery to take out an appendix that had grown around my spine.
 It took two weeks to recover, and I did poorly on a Latin test.
 I did well in Latin, but it wasn’t because I could translate.
 Instead, my classmates and I were the recipients of a fellow student’s translation copies.
 Not sure where he got them and highly doubted he translated them himself.
 He would never say.
 In any case, since we knew in advance what excerpts of Julius Caesar’s The Gallic Wars we would be tested on, I simply memorized the hard parts and was a consistent “A” student in class.
-The hospitalization and recover period, however, cut off my access to the translations.
+The hospitalization and recovery period, however, cut off my access to the translations.

 Whether the teacher knew what was going on or just put my poor performance off on my illness, I never knew.
 For whatever reason, she offered me an independent reading project as extra credit, which I eagerly agreed to.
 The book was A Pillar of Iron by Taylor Caldwell, a historical novel about the Roman philosopher, orator, and statesman, Marcus Tullius Cicero, who stood up to the corrupt politicians of his day, refusing to be bought off or to dishonor his beloved country or abandon his ideals.
 He was assassinated.
 The story and its ending, which occurred while I was sitting on my bed—still my favorite reading spot—sent me into a bout of hysterical weeping that scared even my little sister.
 She ran upstairs for mother, who was not available.
 Reluctantly, I am sure, my father responded to the crisis.